hoaproject/Console/README.md

 `clearHistory`, `getHistory`, `previousHistory` and `nextHistory` methods on the `Hoa\Console\Readline` class.

 Finally, we have autocompleters that are enabled on `Tab`.
-It is currently under development but the layout is working.
+If one solution is proposed, it will be inserted directly.
+If many solutions are proposed, we are able to navigate in a menu to select the solution (with the help of keyboard arrows, Enter, Esc etc.).

 ### Processus